dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 The famous matrix of hell.

+You should alwasy include third party libraries etc to your Docker project

 ## Questions and answers

 Make sure to write down any unanswered questions and get back to the questioner as soon as you have the answer.
 Don't forget to ask them contact details!